DiazdeLeon/Election_Analysis/README.md

-# 1.Overview of Colorado Counties Election Audit
+# 1. Overview of Colorado Counties Election Audit

 <p align="justify"> This analysis has the objective to do an election analysis audit from the State of Colorado, specifically from the counties: Jefferson, Denver and Arapahoe.
 This election had three candidates which were: Mrs: Diana DeGette, Mr. Charles Casper Stockham and Mr. Raymon Anthony Doane.
 The election commission has requested some additional data to complete the audit: